 5 Things to Consider When Buying Your First Home

-However, as a renter, it can be tough to take into consideration all the extra costs that come with owning a home.
+As a renter, it can be tough to take into consideration all the extra costs that come with owning a home.
 Yes, there are tax deductions, but those take a year to roll around.
-Here are some typical expenses for homeowners:

 - Legal fees that come with purchasing a home